pulumi/docs/content/docs/esc/other-integrations/github-actions.md

 ## Log in to your GitHub account

-Programmatically log in to your GitHub account from your terminal without having to locally store your token.
+ESC enables you to log into your GitHub account using credentials stored in an ESC Environment.
+This allows you to programmatically log in to your GitHub account from your terminal without having to locally store your personal access token.

 Note, that a fine-grained GitHub personal access token is required.
 Follow the [GitHub instructions](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens#creating-a-fine-grained-personal-access-token) to create one.

 ### Create an ESC Environment